sherwinvishesh/QuickAid/Public/Readme.md

-# Test Pics
+# Public

-This is the test pics folder, therse are the pictures I used as testing for the AI.
+This is the Public folder,  the pictures I used as testing for the AI are in the folder `test pics`.